Alekano language

 Alekano, or Gahuku (Gahuku-Gama), is a Papuan language spoken in Gahuku Rural LLG of Eastern Highlands Province, Papua New Guinea.
 There are about 25,000 speakers.

 Alekano is also known as Gahuku, after the name of the largest clan of speakers, or Gama, after the second largest clan.
 Calling the language by these names has been rejected by speakers who are not members of these clans.
-Alekano was proposed as a suitable new name by the linguist Ellis Deibler, and it might be considered the official name by linguists.
+Alekano was proposed as a suitable new name by the linguist Rev Dr Ellis Deibler, and it might be considered the official name by linguists.
 The name is almost unknown to speakers of the Gahuku and Gama clans.
 "Alekano" means "bring it".
 In two closely related languages spoken directly to the northwest, Tokano and Dano, it has the same meaning.

 Phonology

 Alekano has 5 vowels, all unrounded, which is exceptional.
 It has 12 consonants, but //w// is found only in the village Wanima, in derivations or in pidgin loanwords.